ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 The vast majority of Data Department reporting needs/asks are some version of, "Fetch an aggregate statistic by group and geography."
-Currently, these needs are met on an ad-hoc basis by individual assets, but we can likely create larger views that cover *most* possible geographies, groups, and aggregate statistics.
+Currently, these needs are met on an ad-hoc basis by individual assets, but we can likely create larger tables that cover *most* possible geographies, groups, and aggregate statistics.

 #### Requirements